amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

         });
 ```

 The above example loads the `eshopsecrets` secrets collection into the .NET configuration system at startup.
-Registering the provider requires an instance of `DaprClient` to invoke the secrets API from the Dapr sidecar.
-The other arguments include the name of the secrets management component and a DaprSecretDescriptor object with the name of the secret.
+Registering the provider requires an instance of `DaprClient` to invoke the secrets API on the Dapr sidecar.
+The other arguments include the name of the secrets management component and a `DaprSecretDescriptor` object with the name of the secret.

 Once loaded, you can retrieve secrets directly from application code: